 2.4 The title of each Recommendation should be concise (preferably no more than one line) but unique, meaningful and unambiguous.
 The details identifying the precise intent and coverage should be contained in the text where possible (e.g., under "Scope" clause).

-2.5 The date of formal approval of the Recommendation, the study group(s) responsible for its approval and a record of revisions shall be clearly indicated.
+2.5 The date of formal approval of the Recommendation, the study group(s) responsible for its approval and a record of revisions shall be clearly indicated, together with the approval process applied.

 2.6 The author of a new or revised Recommendation shall provide, in front of the main body of the Recommendation, a summary and a set of keywords as outlined in the "Author's Guide for drafting ITU-T Recommendations".
 The author may also provide other up-front elements, such as background information, as provided for in the Author's Guide.